SreeVeerDevOps/python-fastapi-docker-public/ReadMe.md

    git push origin master

    This will deploy the app to the AppService.
    Access to URL for homepage.
-Refer to screeenshots.
+Refer to screeenshots..

 https://azb45fastapi-dev.scm.azurewebsites.net/ - OLD
 https://azb45fastapi-dev.scm.azurewebsites.net/newui/ - NEW